 It stars Purser in the role of the atrocious Sierra Burgess, a high school senior dreading college with a resume as bland as the casting for this film.
-This plot line immediately takes a back seat though, when Sierra endeavors to bolster her repetoire by working as a tutor, she instead ends up in a convoluted romantic relationship involving Centineo’s character, Jamey.
-The two get to know each other through text, after Jamey receives Sierra’s number from the supposed cheerleader antagonist, Veronica.
+This plotline immediately takes a back seat though, when Sierra endeavors to bolster her repertoire by working as a tutor, she instead ends up in a convoluted romantic relationship involving Centineo’s character, Jamey.
+The two get to know each other through text after Jamey receives Sierra’s number from the supposed cheerleader antagonist, Veronica.

 This is the kind of movie you watch wanting to feel good about yourself and teenagers at large, but it is really disappointing.
 Sierra, rather than exploring her insecurities to pursue an earnest relationship with Jamey, firmly establishes herself as a severely problematic protagonist.
 She belittles Veronica soon after befriending her, catfishes Jamey, kisses him without consent, pretends to be deaf and lets other people clean up her mistakes for her.
 She wholeheartedly embodies the toxic “I’m not like other girls” trope, in which women in television shows and movies put themselves on a pedestal on the basis of their intellectual prowess, all the while shaming other girls for enjoying overtly feminine and “shallow” pursuits, like makeup and relationships.